WHO WE ARE

 Climate Change Resilience

-Unpredictable weather, flooding, and loss of arable land — RDI trains farmer groups in climate-smart planting, mulching, irrigation and fertilization techniques; our agroforestry projects aim to counter erosion, mitigate flooding, revitalize soil, sequester CO2 & create sustainable employment
+Unpredictable weather, flooding, and loss of arable land — RDI trains farmer groups in climate-smart planting, mulching, irrigation and fertilization techniques; our agroforestry projects aim to counter erosion, mitigate flooding, revitalize soil, sequester CO2 & create sustainable employment.

 Climate-Friendly Farming 101